Teoneag/Table-Editor/README.md

   - make open file work: 1:10h
   - refactor: 34m
   - fix create a new table pop up: if you change a value, and the other one is wrong, when u are asked again for the values, the good one is lost
+  - refactor table: 1h
+- documentation & push: 30m -> 30m

+## ToDo

 - bonus: multiple cells: 1h
 - style: 1h
 - final testing + fix todos: 1h
-- documentation & push: 30m -> 30m + ?

-## ToDo

 - when editing a cell, if you click on another cell, add that string to the current cell
-- todos
 - if trying to open invalide file, show its contents and suggest fix
 - resize (add, remove cols)
 - icon